JohnSmithDev/GRAnalysis/README.md

-# GoodReads Analysis - Python tools for analysing CSV exports from GoodReads
+# GR Analysis - Python tools for analysing CSV exports from GoodReads

 A set of Python scripts and library code to process [GoodReads](https://www.goodreads.com) data and